boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 |  This Information Element identifies the packet selection methods (e.g., Filtering, Sampling) that are applied by the Selection Process.
 Most of these methods have parameters.
 Further Information Elements are needed to fully specify packet selection with these methods and all their parameters.
 The methods listed below are defined in [RFC5475].
 For their parameters, Information Elements are defined in the information model document.
 The names of these Information Elements are listed for each method identifier.
-Further method identifiers may be added to the list below.
+Further method identifiers may be added to the list.
 It might be necessary to define new Information Elements to specify their parameters.
 There is a broad variety of possible parameters that could be used for Property match Filtering (5) but currently there are no agreed parameters specified. |See https://www.iana.org/assignments/psamp-parameters |
 {: title="XXXXX"}